 Will the facility be landscaped?

 Landscaping options for the facility will be part of the design phase of the project.
 The nature of the landscaping buffer will be in keeping with the character of the area.
-The Good Neighbor Agreement process is an opportunity for site neighbors to provide input into landscape preferences.
+As design progresses, our team is considering input from neighbors and has made several related commitments through our Good Neighbor Agreement.

 Will there be fencing?